The Pakistani education activist inspired students on a visit to Holroyd High School.

 “One wanted to know about how she felt about going back home to Pakistan recently.
 It was a conversation about how you feel connected to your country.”

-Two-thirds of students at Holryod High School come from a refugee background, with one in three having lived in Australia for less than three years.
+Two-thirds of students at Holroyd High School come from a refugee background, with one in three having lived in Australia for less than three years.

 Malala fled Pakistan after being shot by the Taliban while advocating for girls’ education rights.